Hypothyroidism

 A thyroid gland is a small, butterfly-shaped organ in the front of your neck under the larynx (voice box).
 Its main function is to control your metabolism (a process your body uses to convert food to energy that your body utilizes to perform various functions).
 Your thyroid gland produces two types of hormones, T4 and T3, that help to control your metabolism.
 These hormones throughout the body inform the body’s cells how much energy to use and control your body’s temperature and heart rate.
 When your thyroid functions well, it constantly makes hormones and then makes new hormones to replace what’s been used.
 This allows your metabolism to work correctly and keeps all your body’s systems in check.

-The thyroid hormone level in the blood is controlled by the pituitary gland, which is in the centre of the bone structure of the head below the brain.
+The thyroid hormone level in the blood is controlled by the pituitary gland, which is in the center of the bone structure of the head below the brain.
 When the pituitary gland identifies an excessive amount or a lack of thyroid hormone, it adjusts the hormone and sends it to the thyroid to balance the amounts.

 Too high thyroid hormone levels are known as hyperthyroidism, while too low are hypothyroidism.
 In both cases, the entire body is impacted.